petitnau/algorand-vaults/README.md

 ## Requesting a withdrawal

 Once the contract is created and the escrow connected to the contract, the vault creator can request a withdrawal.
-This requires the creator to declare the amount of algos to be withdrawn, and the address of the account that will receive the funds.
-The contract stores the declared amount and receiver, as well as the round when the withdrawal is requested.
+This requires the creator to declare the `amount` of algos to be withdrawn, and the address of the `receiver`.
+The contract stores these values, as well as the round when the withdrawal is requested.
 This is specified in AlgoML as follows:

 ```java
 @gstate waiting->requested